 Retirement carries a certain amount of uncertainty.
 The amount you think you need could easily change.
 In fact, most of us underestimate how much income we do need once we stop working, which creates a savings gap that is hard to make up.
 According to a survey by the Singapore Management University’s Centre for Research on the Economics of Ageing, one in five females sees herself in a full-time role past age 70 and respondents were more likely to report that they expected to work past age 65 if they were male, low-educated, low-wealth, single, or healthy.
 The smartest option then is start saving for retirement as soon as possible.
 The average Singaporean only starts their retirement savings at 38 years of age, but the road of retirement is getting longer, as we live longer, so you need even more petrol in the tank.

-If you want to travel the retirement road in style, speak to one of our financial advisers.
+If you want to travel the retirement road in style, speak to one of our financial consultants.

 This advertisement has not been reviewed by the Monetary Authority of Singapore.
 The information in this article does not necessarily reflect the views of Manulife (Singapore) Pte.
 Ltd. All stated information, including external links, are general information and does not constitute or form any recommendation of insurance plan.
 Certain information in this article may be taken from external sources, which we consider reliable.
 We do not represent that this information is accurate or complete and should not be relied upon as such.

 This article is for your information only and does not consider your specific investment objectives, financial situation or needs.
 We recommend that you seek advice from a Manulife Financial Consultant before making a commitment to purchase a policy.